azurecrystalz/azurecrystalz.github.io/source/_posts/sweetsroad.md

 {% bubble Tsukasa %}
   I was a member of both "Circles" first, before you.
 That means you definitely joined when you found out I was in them.

-  Which *means*, you wanted to join both clubs because *I* was there, right Koha-kun~?
+  Which *means*, you wanted to join both clubs because *I* was there.
+Right, Koha-kun~?
 {% endbubble %}

 {% bubble Kohaku %}